cyber-dojo/cyber-dojo/CONTRIBUTING.md

 - add a new language, Prolog, Lisp, SQL, ...

-- add a new test-framework
+- add a new test-framework, [testNG](https://testng.org/doc/index.html) anyone?

 - reduce the [test] response time for your favourite language,test-framework

-- make the starting files for you favourite language,test-framework more idiomatic
+- read the starting files for you favourite language,test-framework and make them more idiomatic

 - suggest a [new exercise](https://github.com/cyber-dojo/start-points-exercises)